 This was previously known as a mortgage indemnity guarantee (MIG).
 It is where high LTV lending happens and an insurance policy is taken out by the lender to protect itself - should you default and property values decline.

 This cost is passed on to you through this charge.
-Not all lenders charge this.
+Not all lenders charge this as high loan-to-value loans are rare for buy-to-lets.